TrickyTroll/good-bot/README.md

 [`requirements.txt`](./requirements.txt) file.

 These dependencies are only the ones required for `good-bot` to work.
-Your own scripts might requires other programs to work.
+Your own scripts might require other programs to work.
 It is up to you to install those other missing parts.

 #### Install locally